grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 k6 Options/02 Reference.md

   hosts: {
     'test.k6.io': '1.2.3.4',
     'test.k6.io:443': '1.2.3.4:8443',
+    '*.k6.io': '1.2.3.4',  // applies for all subdomains of k6.io
   },
 };
 ```

 </CodeGroup>

-With the above code any request made to `test.k6.io` will be redirected to `1.2.3.4` without changing
-it port unless it's port is `443` which will be redirected to port `8443`.
+With the above code any request made to `test.k6.io` or any subdomains of `k6.io` will be redirected to `1.2.3.4` without changing its port, unless the port is `443` which will be redirected to port `8443`.

 ## HTTP debug